 - VLOOKUP can fetch the first value found in the table for duplicate lookup values.

 - Combining values will give us a unique lookup value, so we can get an accurate result.

 This has been a guide to Vlookup Two Criteria.
-Here we discuss how to create vlookup two criteria in excel using CHOOSE function along with examples and downloadable excel template.
+Here we discuss how to create vlookup two criteria in excel using the CHOOSE function along with examples and a downloadable excel template.
 You may also look at these useful functions in excel –